AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 This is the screen layout that you will see on the sub-screen of the DS when using Model P or Model L.

-### Tileset Offset Map?
+### Tileset Offset Map

-I'm not sure what this is, but sometimes the values in this layout change exactly at places where graphics are swapped in the tileset.
+This appears to be what controls the graphics swap in the tileset from screen to screen.
+The game will load the tileset based on the leftmost visible screen.

 ### Behavior Map?